What is a Gold IRA?

 With so many investments in the gold arena, how do you choose whether to invest in exchange traded funds (ETFs), mining stocks, or physical gold?

 Physical gold carries no counterparty risk, cannot be printed at will by any central bank, and is physical property that cannot be diluted.
-Physical gold and silver have stood the test of time for thousands of years and maintain value in face of inflation, market volatility, political turmoil, currency devaluation, threats of terrorism, and war.
+Physical gold and silver have stood the test of time for thousands of years and maintain value in the face of inflation, market volatility, political turmoil, currency devaluation, threats of terrorism, and war.
 While inflation and the constant devaluation of paper currency wither away purchasing power, precious metals act as powerful pillars of protection and shield against these corrosive forces.

 One of the primary reasons to own gold is that it acts as a diversifier that is inversely correlated with the stock market.
 Gold is supposed to act as insurance for your portfolio when the economy crashes.
 Gold ETFs, however, negate the diversification benefit of gold because it is highly dependent on the banking system.